Emirates signed Jennifer Aniston (best known for the tv sitcom Friends) to a branding contract valued at US$5 million.

 We will explore how airlines are increasingly using celebrities (entertainment and sports) as branding ambassadors and whether they are effective.
 Did you know that brand ambassadors can enhance your PR campaign, even more so if a celebrity is associated with it?
 This could be a good method to try if your business is struggling with its branding.
 Read on to find out more.

 Airlines have been using celebrities to promote their products since the jet age started in the 1950s.
 Early on, print ads featuring singers like Frank Sinatra were used.
 By the 1980s, tv ads were more common (for example, in 1985, Gene Kelly / Fred Astaire partnered to promote Western Airlines).
+Some airlines find that creating printed marketing material using printing services similar to Printivity could be a good way of showing off their celebrities while advertising airlines and services.

 Today, with more media outlets available, airlines are reaching out to other types of celebrities to as part of its branding efforts.
 They typically falls under categories like entertainment, sports and real life.